foxglove/docs/docs/12-foxglove-agent/1-installation.md

 If misconfigured, the agent will log errors and exit with a nonzero status.

-For systemd, `sysctl status` will report that the agent is running.
+For systemd, `sysctl status foxglove-device-agent` will report that the agent is running.

 ### Next steps